syoker/moto-onefusion-stock-overlay/readme.md

 - Android 10 and 13 pillbar.
 - OneUI Navigation Bar.
 - AOSP QuickSettings (3x2).
-- AOSP screenrecording icon for quicksettings.
+- AOSP screenrecord icon for quicksettings.
 - A new brightness slider.
 - More accent colors.